Skip to Content

 Let’s talk about how to create a classic jewelry capsule.

-The key here is easy.
+The key here is to keep is simple and easy.

 Building a basic jewelry collection is like building out your actual wardrobe.
-It takes some strategy and thought.

 It might take some time to pull it together, depending on how much you want to spend or invest.